As a landlord in Washington, there will likely come a time when you’ll have to deal with a tenant wanting to break their lease or rental agreement.

 - Properly maintained and functioning electrical, heating, plumbing, and heating components.

-For more details on what constitutes a habitable rental property, please check RCW 59.18.060.
+For more details on what constitutes a habitable rental unit, please check RCW 59.18.060.

 Reason #5: Your tenant is a servicemember and has received a change of station orders.

-If this is the case, the tenant would need to do is provide you with a written notice stating their intentions to move out.
-The letter must also be accompanied by a copy of their deployment orders, as well as proof that they will remain on active duty for at least the next ninety days.
+If this is the case, the tenant would need to give you a written notice stating their intentions to move out.
+The notice must also be accompanied by a copy of their deployment orders, as well as proof that they will remain on active duty for at least the next ninety days.

 Reason #6: There is an early termination clause in the lease agreement.

-Today, an increasing number of landlords are including an early termination clause to their lease agreements, allowing tenants to end the lease agreement early.
+Today, an increasing number of landlords are including an early termination clause to their lease, allowing tenants to end the lease early.
 In exchange, tenants are required to pay a penalty fee.
-This penalty fee will be determined by the landlord and could be something like the equivalent of two months’ rent.
+Landlords must determine this penalty fee.
+Landlords may decide for it to be something like the equivalent of two months’ rent.

 Reason #7: The tenant is threatened with a deadly weapon.